 3. Push Press

 - Stand with your feet shoulder-width apart.
-Hold the kettlebell at the base of the horns, arms bent so the weight is resting at your chest.
+Hold the kettlebell at the base of the horns, arms bent so the weight is resting near your chest.

 - Bend your knees as if you are about to lower into a squat (but don’t go into a squat!)